-- (a) Each operator establishing aerodrome-operating minima shall have its method for determining such minima approved by the Authority. - (b) Each operator's method for determining aerodrome-operating minima shall accurately account for: - (1) The type, performance and handling characteristics of the aircraft; - (2) The composition and experience of the flight crew; - (3) The dimensions and characteristics of the runways selected for use; - (4) Aircraft equipment used for navigation and aircraft control during the approach to landing and the missed approach; - (5) Obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the intended instrument approach procedures; - (6) The means used to determine and report meteorological conditions; and - (7) The obstacles in the climb out areas and the necessary clearance margins. - (8) The adequacy and performance of the available visual and non-visual ground aids.
+- (a) Each operator establishing aerodrome-operating minima shall have its method for determining such minima approved by the Authority. - (b) Each operator's method for determining aerodrome-operating minima shall accurately account for: - (1) The type, performance and handling characteristics of the aircraft; - (2) Any conditions or limitations stated in the flight manual; - (3) The composition, competence, and experience of the flight crew; - (4) The dimensions and characteristics of the runways selected for use; - (5) The adequacy and performance of the available visual and non-visual ground aids; - (6) Aircraft equipment used for navigation, acquisition of visual references, and/or aircraft control during the approach, landing, and missed approach; - (7) Obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the intended IAPs; - (8) The means used to determine and report meteorological conditions; and - (9) The obstacles in the climb out areas and the necessary clearance margins; - (10) The conditions prescribed in the operations specifications; - (11) Any minima that may be promulgated by the State of the Aerodrome; and - (12) The declared distances, for helicopters.

-(9) The declared distances, for helicopters.
+IS: 8.8.1.9 CATEGORY II AND CATEGORY III MANUAL

-IS: 8.8.1.9 CATEGORY II AND III MANUAL
+- (a) APPLICATION FOR APPROVAL.
+An applicant for approval of a CAT II or CAT III manual or an amendment to an approved CAT II or CAT III manual shall submit the proposed manual or amendment to the Authority.
+If the application requests an evaluation programme, it shall include the following: - (1) The location of the aircraft and the place where the demonstrations are to be conducted; and - (2) The date the demonstrations are to commence (at least 10 days after filing the application). - (b) CONTENTS.
+Each CAT II or CAT III manual shall contain:

-- (a) Application for approval.
-An applicant for approval of a Category II or III manual or an amendment to an approved Category II manual shall submit the proposed manual or amendment to the Authority.
-If the application requests an evaluation programme, it shall include the following: - (1) The location of the aircraft and the place where the demonstrations are to be conducted. - (2) The date the demonstrations are to commence (at least 10 days after filing the application). - (b) Contents.
-Each Category II or III manual must contain: - (1) The registration mark, make and model of the aircraft to which it applies. - (2) A maintenance programme. - (3) The procedures and instructions related to recognition of DH, use of runway visual range (RVR) information, approach monitoring, the decision region (the region between the middle marker and the decision height), the maximum permissible deviations of the basic ILS indicator within the decision region, a missed approach, use of airborne low approach equipment, minimum altitude for the use of the autopilot, instrument and equipment failure warning systems, instrument failure, and other procedures, instructions, and limitations that may be found necessary by the Authority.
+- (1) The registration mark, make and model of the aircraft to which it applies. - (2) A maintenance programme; and - (3) The procedures and instructions related to the recognition of DH, the use of RVR information, approach monitoring, the decision region (the region between the middle marker and the DH), the maximum permissible deviations of the basic ILS indicator within the decision region, a missed approach, the use of airborne low approach equipment, minimum altitude for the use of the autopilot, instrument and equipment failure warning systems, instrument failure, and other procedures, instructions, and limitations that may be found necessary by the Authority.

-Note: Category II approval is required to prior to obtaining Category III approval.
+Note 1: CAT II approval is required prior to obtaining CAT III approval.